Canned Answers to Stale Objections

 faith?
 Also please explain why you, or

-anyone else from the local chancery, have failed over the last ten years to
+anyone else from the local chancery, have failed over the last fifteen

 ·